 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of phentermine can be fatal.

-Overdose symptoms may include confusion, hallucinations, panic, feeling hostile or aggressive, nausea, vomiting, diarrhea, stomach cramps, irregular heartbeat, rapid breathing, overactive reflexes, confusion, hallucinations, seizure (convulsions), feeling light-headed, or fainting.
+Overdose symptoms may include confusion, hallucinations, panic, feeling hostile or aggressive, nausea, vomiting, diarrhea, stomach cramps, irregular heartbeat, rapid breathing, overactive reflexes, seizure (convulsions), feeling light-headed, or fainting.

 What should I avoid while taking phentermine (Ionamin)?